joesustaric/tf-playground/README.md

 - [ ] Create a AWS VPC including multi AZ private and public subnets
 - [ ] Bastion box to access VPC
 - [ ] ECS cluster
+- [ ] Get checkov running in a CI?
 .. maybe more.